Axway/platform-management-docs/content/en/docs/management_guide/configuring_and_managing_identity_providers/configuring_an_okta_idp.md

     ![Okta Sign In page](/Images/okta_sign_in.png)
 5. The **Domain Association Confirmed** dialog appears.
 Click **Continue to the Amplify Platform**.
-    You are now logged in to the {{% variables/platform_prod_name %}} using the Okta IdP for authentication.
+    You are now signed in to the {{% variables/platform_prod_name %}} using the Okta IdP for authentication.